Australian High Commission

 For further information pertaining to legalising documents, please visit Smartraveller

-NOTICE: Please ensure to arrange an appointment in advance for notarial services.
-Clients are encouraged to speak with a consular officer before arranging travel for notarial services.
-Some notarial services are not available at the Australian Consulate in Vancouver or the Australian Consulate-General in Toronto and therefore, clients may be required to arrange these notarial services with a consular officer at the Australian High Commission in Ottawa.
-Please see the information below.
+NOTICE: Client should speak with a consular officer before arranging travel for notarial services.
+Some notarial services are not available at the Australian Consulate Vancouver or the Australian Consulate-General Toronto and therefore, clients may be required to arrange these notarial services with a consular officer at the Australian High Commission in Ottawa.

 To book an appointment for passport and notarial services in Canada click here.